Click on the dropdown button to translate.

 Matthew 16:12 “Then they understood that He did not tell them to beware of the leaven of bread, but of the doctrine of the Pharisees and Sadducees.”

-It was a yoke.
 Yes!
-But is THIS the “yoke” referenced by Peter and Paul at the Council Meeting, or are we missing the larger picture?
+The Oral Torah was a yoke.
+Was this the “yoke” referenced by Peter and Paul at the Council Meeting?
+I believe it was.
+But I think we are we missing the larger picture.

 Consider socialism, and the forced redistribution of wealth by the state.
 Where “sharing” is forced - that system will ultimately fail.
-Compare this to the early believers, who “held all things in common” and no man considered ought of his property his own (Acts 2:44-45).
-All this because the law of unselfish love was written on their hearts.
+Elites will find ways to exempt themselves from regulations.
+Criminals will find other ways around the state system.
+Bribery will become the order of the day.
+Compare that system to the giving behavior of the early believers, who “held all things in common” and no man considered ought of his property as exclusively his own (Acts 2:44-45).
+This because the law of unselfish love was written on their hearts.

 Romans 9:31-32 “But Israel, pursuing the law of righteousness, has not attained to the law of righteousness.
 Why?
 Because they did not seek it by faith, [through the Spirit] but as it were, by the works of the law.
 For they stumbled at that stumbling stone.”

 The “stumbling stone” was FAITH.
-Specifically a lack of FAITH.
+Specifically their lack of FAITH.

 Acts 7:51 “You stiffnecked and uncircumcised in heart and ears!
 You always resist the Holy Spirit; as your fathers did, so do you.”

-Ahh - here are the “fathers” again.
+Ahhhh - here are the “fathers” again.
+In the Acts 7 context, “the fathers” were those who came out of Egypt.
 For them, the Law was a heavy burden, and a yoke of bondage.
 Why?
-Because they resisted the Spirit that could have helped them.
+Because they resisted the spirit that would have enabled obedience.
 Instead of praying for strength to obey, they rebelled against Moses and against the LORD.

-Hebrews 3:19 [Speaking of those who died in the wilderness] “So we see that they could not enter in because of unbelief.”
+Hebrews 3:19 [Speaking of those who died in the wilderness] “So we see that they could not enter in [to the promised land] because of unbelief.”

 Romans 11:20 “Well said.
 Because of unbelief they were broken off, and you stand by faith.
 Do not be haughty, but fear.”